JuliaPhylo/PhyloTraits.jl/README.md

 ```julia-repl
 julia> using PhyloTraits
 ```
-The first time, julia will be prompt you for package installation.
+The first time, julia will prompt you for package installation.

 Then follow the [latest documentation][docs-dev-url].

+## Tutorials and Wiki

-These tutorials below may be useful, but use the older functions previously in PhyloNetworks v0.16, and some function names and options will need to be
+The tutorials below may be useful, but use older versions of the functions from PhyloNetworks v0.16 (see Note below).
+Some function names and options will need to be
 adjusted:
 - [PhyloNetworks' wiki](https://github.com/JuliaPhylo/PhyloNetworks.jl/wiki/Continuous-trait-evolution)
   on continuous trait evolution